imcf/pyppms/TESTING.md

   click *Create administrator*.
 - After creating all users, navigate to the **Rights** page, select the newly created system and pick the *regular* user, then hit the *Create* button to assign booking permissions to the user account.
+Then repeat this for the admin user and the *inactive* user (account needs to be set to *active* for adding the permissions).
 - In addition to the above, four bookings for the *regular* user on the created system need to be made on 2028-12-24:
   - from 09:00 to 10:00